baobabKoodaa/blog/content/posts/2020-12-17--trump-biden-betting-markets/index.md

 Although most betting sites did settle bets once the votes were tallied, some didn't.
 In particular, Betfair decided to keep the market open.
-This was especially strange, because Betfair's terms clearly specified that the winner will be declared based on "projected elector count".
-The actual elector count was described as a "subsequent event" which has no bearing on the bets.
+This was especially strange, because Betfair's terms clearly specified that the winner will be declared based on ''projected elector count''.
+The actual elector count was described as a ''subsequent event'' which has no bearing on the bets.
 In fact, an earlier version of Betfair's terms went even further and specified that bets will be settled according to whoever CNN declares as the winner (they quietly removed this condition at some point, despite having already matched bets on those terms).